AKM: Stock

 The buttstock, lower handguard and upper headguard are manufactured from birch plywood laminates like the later model AK-47 furniture.
 Such engineered woods are stronger and resist warping better than the conventional one-piece patterns, do not require lengthy maturing, and are cheaper.

 The wooden buttstock used in the AKM is further hollowed in order to reduce weight and is longer and straighter than that of the AK-47, which assists accuracy for subsequent shots during rapid and automatic fire.
 The wooden stock also houses the issued cleaning kit, which is a small diameter metal tube with a twist lock cap.
 The kit normally contains the cleaning jag to which a piece of cloth material is wrapped around and dipped into cleaning solution.
 It also contains a pin punch, an assembly pin to hold the trigger, disconnector and rate reducer together while putting these back into the receiver after cleaning the weapon, and a barrel brush.
 The kit is secured inside the butt stock via a spring-loaded trapdoor in the stock's pressed sheet metal butt cap.
 The stock is socketed into a stepped shaped rear trunnion with single upper tang and two screws.
-The rear trunnion itself is held to the stamped receiver with four rivets (two on each side).
+The rear trunnion itself is held to the stamped receiver with two long rivets.
 Under folding models instead have a U-shaped rear trunnion that reinforces the locking arms and is held to the receiver with six rivets (see Variants for more info).